 The performance is followed by an open discussion about the challenging conversations we have with family, friends and our community concerning the future of Israel, the American Jewish community and ways to process fundamental differences and disagreements.

 Share your love and pride, your disappointment and shame.
 All opinions are welcome.

-Gili Getz graduated from the American Academy of Dramatic Arts (NY), where he received the Kirk Douglas Scholarship and was a member of the Academy Company.
-He has performed in New York and Los Angeles in: Off-Off Broadway R.U.R. (as Gall), Off Broadway Retzach (as Flushed), Skin & Teeth (as Orion), for which he was nominated for Best Actor in a Drama (Artistic Director’s Award), Astroglide/That’s What (as Man), which he also wrote, The Broadway Play (as Lieutenant), Garbo’s Cuban Lover (as Thalberg), and in the New York premiere of Steel Tower.
-Gili performed at the Roxy Regional Theatre (TN) in Of Mice and Men (as George), Hamlet and the Bea[u]tiful in the Extreme.
-He has directed and acted in the critically acclaimed production of The Forgotten Carols for the past eight years.
+Since graduating from the American Academy of Dramatic arts Gili has performed across the country in numerous theatrical productions and was the recipient of the Kirk Douglas scholarship.
+Favorite roles include Off-Off Broadway Gall in R.U.R, Off Broadway Flushed in Retzach, Orion in Skin & Teeth for which he was nominated for Best Actor in a Drama (Artistic Director’s Award), Astroglide/That’s What (as Man), which he also wrote, Lieutenant in The Broadway Play, Thalberg in Garbo’s Cuban Lover and in the New York premiere of Steel Tower.
+Regional theatre roles include George in Of Mice and Men at the Roxy Regional Theatre (TN) as well as Hamlet and the Bea[u]tiful in the Extreme.
+He has directed and acted in the critically acclaimed production of The Forgotten Carols for the past ten years.

 For more information or to book: